Dr. Franziska Exeler

 Summer Semester 2016

-A historian of Modern Europe and Russia, Franziska Exeler’s research interests include twentieth-century East European, Russian and German history; war and society; (international) legal history and war crimes trials; myth, memory and trauma; and migration, borders and borderland studies.
+Trained as a historian of modern East European, Russian and Eurasian Studies, Franziska Exeler’s research interests include nineteenth and twentieth-century East European, Russian and German history; war and society; (international) legal history and war crimes trials; myth, memory and trauma; and migration, borders and borderland studies.

 Related research projects focus on how the Soviet prosecution of treason and war crimes fit into the global moment of post-Second World War justice, which saw hundreds of thousands of individuals around the world prosecuted for their (real, alleged or surmised) wartime activities.
-Tracing the Russian-Austrian-Prussian/German border, a new book-length project explores concepts, perceptions and experiences of borders across Eastern Europe.
+Tracing the Russian-Austrian-Prussian/German border, her new book project explores concepts, perceptions and experiences of borders across Eastern Europe.

 Ghosts of War.
-Nazi Occupation and Its Aftermath in Soviet Belarus (Ithaca: Cornell University Press, forthcoming April 2022)
+Nazi Occupation and Its Aftermath in Soviet Belarus (Ithaca: Cornell University Press, 2022)

 Peer-Reviewed Journal Articles: